filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 :::tip
 Syncing the Filecoin chain can be a very slow process, and the state size is quite large.
 Unless you need the full historical chain state, we suggest just pulling a recent snapshot and using that to skip syncing older sections of the chain.

-For now, you can [download the latest state snapshot here](https://very-temporary-spacerace-chain-snapshot.s3-us-west-2.amazonaws.com/Spacerace_stateroots_snapshot_latest.car)
+For now, you can [download the latest state snapshot here](https://very-temporary-spacerace-chain-snapshot.s3-us-west-2.amazonaws.com/Spacerace_pruned_stateroots_snapshot_latest.car) (about 4GiB).

 Then start your lotus daemon with: